maxxiimo/the-front-end-manifesto/visual-design-for-the-nondesigner.md

 \- [Web Design Is 95% Typography][95% typography]

-Before we dive into this, if you really want to learn about typography, the most highly acclaimed resource out there is (I through the second one in there for good measure):

-- [The Elements of Typographic Style Applied to the Web][Typographic Style]
-- [Thinking with Type][Think Type]

-In this chapter I'm NOT going to cover a major component of typography, and that is grid systems.
-We introduced grid systems in the [Mobile on Rails][] chapter of this book, and include a [Grid Systems][] roundup in the appendices.

 So let's get started.
-In my opinion the lowest hanging fruit in typography are base font characteristics: family, size, color and line height.
-If you have implemented the base style sheets from chapter 2, [Foundation Styles][], you have several font faces available to you out of the box and defined and organized in [_define.sass][], a sass file reserved for defining global stylesheet variables:
+In my opinion the lowest hanging fruit in typography are fonts: family, size, and readability factors.

+If you have implemented the base style sheets from Chapter 2, [Foundation Styles][Chapter 2], you have several font faces available to you out-of-the-box – defined and organized in [_define.sass][], a sass file reserved for defining global stylesheet variables.:

     /*  Fonts
       -----------------------